Fuyukai/pg-purepy/docs/conversion.rst

 .. automethod:: pg_purepy.protocol.SansIOClient.add_converter

 The high-level API has its own API for converters.
+See :ref:`hilevel-converters`.